 As we noted earlier, outcomes of career service interventions refer to the resultant effects occurring at some later point in time.
 Examples of outcomes of a career planning course are job satisfaction, selecting a major, course satisfaction, time taken to graduation from college, and cumulative GPA.
 More specifically, selecting a major refers to students' choosing academic majors at increased rates following completion of a career development course.
 Retention as an outcome variable is intended to reflect both retention-to-graduation as well as retention to the next school term.
-In this section, we review 25 studies related to career course outcomes in historical order.
-Additional information about these studies is presented in Table 1.
+In this section, we review 38 studies related to career course outcomes in historical order.